hyperbloger/ARrepository/README.md

 # ARrepository
-put in all programs with ar
+uploads all programs with AR